-- General Fund: Although a structurally balanced budget is the goal for the General Fund, the prioryear spendable fund balance can be appropriated in the following budget year for one-time expenditures or under certain circumstances if the spendable fund balance exceeds 5 percent of the operating and debt service budget for the new fiscal year.
-The one-time expenditures are listed under the Fund Balance and Budget Management Policy. - Workers' Compensation Tort Fund: The restricted fund balance in the Workers' Compensation Fund can be used only for expenses specified by the Illinois School Code 105 ILSC 5/18-8.05, such as unanticipated large tort, property loss, workers' compensation or liability claims. - Grant Funds: All grant funds shall be structurally balanced. - Supplemental General State Aid Fund (SGSA): The Illinois School Code 105 ILSC 5/18 requires that all spendable fund balances be re-appropriated in the subsequent year to each school that did not spend its allocation in the prior year. - Capital Projects Funds: All spendable fund balances in the Capital Projects Funds will be reappropriated in the following year for eligible construction and renovation projects. - Debt Service Funds: Funds restricted for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with bond trustees.
+General Fund: Although a structurally balanced budget is the goal for the General Fund, the prior-year spendable fund balance can be appropriated in the following budget year for one-time expenditures, or under certain circumstances if the spendable fund balance exceeds five percent of the operating and debt service budget for the new fiscal year.
+The one-time expenditures are listed under the Fund Balance and Budget Management Policy.

+Workers' Compensation Tort Fund: The restricted fund balance in the Workers' Compensation Fund can be used only for expenses specified by the Illinois School Code 105 ILSC 5/18-8.05, such as unanticipated large tort, property loss, workers' compensation, or liability claims.

+Grant Funds: All grant funds shall be structurally balanced.

+Capital Projects Funds: All spendable fund balances in the Capital Projects Funds will be re-appropriated in the following year for eligible construction and renovation projects.

+Debt Service Funds: Funds restricted for debt service are monies held as required by a bond indenture or similar agreement and maintained mostly with bond trustees.
 Assigned fund balances represent reserves to cover potential risks related to swaps or variable-rate bonds.